KanchanBorole/GSoC-2026-Final-Report/final-report.md

 ### `havoc.g`

-The V&V functionality was tested on the `havoc.g` model.
-Clicking the **V&V** option runs the V&V checks and displays the test results, which can be filtered by **Errors, Warnings, and Passed tests**.
-Clicking an error or test result visualizes the corresponding part of the model, and the Test Result Details popup provides additional information.
-We can also generate the report in three different formats.
+The same V&V workflow was also tested on the `havoc.g` model.
+The video below demonstrates the validation process and result visualization on this model.

 [assets_video_havoc.webm](https://github.com/user-attachments/assets/0a18205f-1383-4342-a4e7-da04ff93926f)